 The next couple of hours were spent negotiating mountain passes, switch backs and cliff faced cuts on roughly ploughed roads in sometimes heavy snow and we didn’t break a sweat.

-However, we both jollily chatted the whole way about how we’d have been completely screwed without Falken and had we had any signal, we’d have sent them a message telling them they’d saved our bacon.
+However, we both jollily chatted the whole way about how we’d have been completely screwed without our winter tyres and had we had any signal, we’d have sent Falken a message telling them they’d saved our bacon.

 Here are a few bits of information if you’re completely new to the idea of winter tyres.

 - You can pay a massive amount for a set of winter/snow tyres but you don’t have to.
 Ours are about £60-£100 per tyre depending on size and all you have to pay on top is to have them switched onto your own rims and balanced (unless you buy a full new set).
 We had ours done at Buckingham Tyre and Exhaust Centre so if you’re in their area, give them a call – they know what they’re doing.

 - We don’t really know who decided that in Austria snow tyres are compulsory, and half a mile away in Italy they’re optional but we’ve come to the conclusion that this is all nonsense.
 If there’s a safer option available, we’re following the health and safety police advice.
 They’re not ruining anyone’s fun and they’ll make your drive infinitely more comfortable and safer for both you and other road users…